01 of 13

 06 of 13

-One of the most popular items that shoppers seek in Chor Bazaar are vintage Bollywood posters.
+One of the most popular items that shoppers seek in Chor Bazaar is vintage Bollywood posters.

 There are a few places that sell them.
 Try A-One Corner at 99 Mutton Street.
 The owner has a storeroom full of Hindi film posters!
 Name any and he will most likely have them.Continue to 7 of 13 below.